PavelProvotorov/vesna-txt/content/poem_1.md

-“Ant colony in my female body.”
+Ant colony in my female body.
 =============

 Womanhood is like the blue whale,

 with all of its 170 tonnes